Home » No Opening Greeting or Courtesy Closing?

 Do Not Underestimate Greetings (and details)

 “Email is informal — that stuff isn’t necessary!”
-You may get away with that train of thought in your personal emails, but not business emails.
+You may get away with that thought in your personal emails, but not business ones.

-Coincidentally, it is the same group that also thinks it is not necessary to include necessary details.
-Nor do they believe it essential to have their name and a closing statement.
-For example, “My name is in the From field.”
+Coincidentally, the same group also thinks it is unnecessary to include necessary details.
+They do not believe having their name and a closing statement is essential.
+For example, “My name is in the From field.
+That’s good enough.”

-Besides being a common courtesy when communicating with the written word, your emails risk being viewed as unprofessional without a greeting and closing.
+Yes, common courtesy applies when communicating with the written word; without a greeting and closing, your emails risk being viewed as harsh and unprofessional.
 Opportunity lost?

 You bet.
 Don’t be surprised if potential customers choose to do business with competitors who take the time to add these little extras.
 Competitors who make communicating with them an easy, enjoyable, and efficient experience.